kismetwireless/kismet/docs/dev/webui_rest.md

 This URI will stream indefinitely as packets are received.

+## Plugins

+Kismet plugins may be active C++ code (loaded as a plugin.so shared object file) or they may be web content only which is loaded into the UI without requiring additional back-end code.

+##### /plugins/all_plugins `/plugins/all_plugins.msgpack`, `/plugins/all_plugins.json`

+Returns a vector of all activated Kismet plugins.

 ## Streams

 A Kismet stream is any continually exporting entity - it can be a pcap file logged to disk, other disk logs, or logs streaming over the web interface.